pyexcel/pyexcel/doc/source/tutorial02.rst

 Work with multi-sheet file
 --------------------------

-How do I read a book, pocess it and save to a new book
+How do I read a book, process it and save to a new book
 ******************************************************

 Yes, you can do that.
 The code looks like this::